zarapdhoni-ops/Naruto-Village-become-nation/README.md

 *   Created by: [Karmageddon/zarapdhoni-ops]
 *   Naruto is a property of Masashi Kishimoto/Shueisha.
-*   This is a fan-made modification for Civilization V and is not for commercial use.
+*   This is a fan-made modification for Unciv and is not for commercial use.
 *   Balance feedback and bug reports are welcome!

 **Lead your village, master your unique arts, and become the greatest Kage the world has ever known!**